portrait pachacamac

 Entrances and schedule

-pachacamac visitors
+entrances pachacamac

 The archaeological site receives visitants Tuesday, Wednesday, Thursday, Friday, and Saturday from 9:00 a.m. to 4:00 p.m. and Sundays from 9:00 a.m. to 3:00 p.m.
-The entrances are sold from Tuesday to Saturday up to 3:45 p.m. and Sundays up to 2:45 p.m.
+The entrances and ticket office are sold from Tuesday to Saturday until 3:45 p.m. and Sundays until 2:45 p.m.

 The entrance prices are general for all people, 0no matter if they are national or foreign: